 - It doesn’t need constant use or engagement with users.

-- Works in the background of the device to guarantee a basic performance.
+- Works in the background of the device to guarantee a basic performance (see IoT with python).

 - It doesn’t necessarily need to be updated.